solana-foundation/developer-content/content/courses/program-security/security-intro.md

 understanding of security.
 If that’s you, the fundamental principles you learned in those lessons should help you avoid some common Solana exploits on your own.

-This module is designed to build on those lessons with two main goals:
+This course builds on those courses with two main goals:

 1. Expand your awareness of the Solana programming model and highlight areas where you need to focus to close security loopholes.